 Our infant programs are very special because we provide your child with a consistent Primary Caregiver who is responsible for his or her care each day.
 The Primary Caregiver carries out the daily schedule in a consistent, gentle, and timely way so that your child and caregiver have maximum interaction and build a close relationship.
 Each classroom provides developmentally-appropriate materials and equipment for each age group to help encourage their small and large motor development, as well as their social and emotional development.
 Daily activities are planned around a weekly theme.
 Fun activities like a multi-child buggy ride (weather permitting) are also part of the curriculum.

 We maintain a philosophy that encourages what we call “semi-structured program” to allow for specific growth and individual freedom.
 The teachers set out specific goals for each day and the children are “led to” not “made to” take part in these activities.
-Our Preschool program includes separate curricula for children as they move through the preschool years in the following areas:
+Our Preschool program includes separate curriculum for children as they move through the preschool years in the following areas: